 Perspectives.
 Part of the Sustainability Issue.
 Offered fall and

 winter semesters.
-Prerequisites: Junior Standing, WRT 150, and either
+Prerequisites: Junior standing, fulfillment of

-Historical Perspectives or US Diversity.
+Perspectives or U.S. Diversity.

 ANT 345 - Perspectives on Globalization (Gen Ed, Global Perspectives, Globalization Issue)